rustyeddy/rustyeddy.com/content/software/kanban.md

 ---
 title: Organizing Software Projects with Kanban
 description: >
   Tracking tasks does not have to be Rocket Science!
 Absurdly simple, profoundly liberating and insane to ignore!
 We are going to look into Kanban.
+weight: 20
 date: 2021-03-03
 ---